 President Trump just released his proposed 2020 budget, including $84 billion in Social Security disability cuts over 10 years.
+And that isn’t the first time Trump budget cuts targeted vulnerable Americans in recent years.
 Let’s look at what that means for people who depend on disability benefits each month.

 Proposed Social Security Disability Cuts: 50% Less Retroactive Pay Starting in 2019